culturesofknowledge/emplaces/design/README.md

-# Draft Feature Overview (Display View)
+# Overview (Display View)

+The descriptions below are best read alongside images of the current draft interface.

-The informal descriptions below are intended to offer an overview of the different areas of functionality offered by the detail/display view for a single place record.
+The following draft descriptions offer an overview of the different areas of functionality offered by the detail/display view for a single place record.
 The ‘Priority’ sub-heading is meant to track the relative importance of the feature as a development priority for the v.1 gazetteer.

-It will be helpful read the text alongside images of the draft interface (PDF, PNG).
-Following this much which is described below will (or should!) already be self-explanatory.
+Please get in touch with us with your comments and criticism – we value your feedback!

 ## Basic Concepts